Annolu/Ricettario/src/pages/pasta-all-amatriciana/index.md

 sauce (one with only tomatoes.
 It needs to be a good one *)
 - around 70gr of pancetta (ideally it should be guanciale)
-- Pecorino cheese
+- freshly grated Pecorino Romano cheese
 - good pinch of freshly ground black pepper
-- some chilly flakes or 1 fresh chilly
+- some chilli flakes or 1 small fresh chilli
 - pinch of salt and sugar
 - extra virgin olive oil

 ###Method###

-I usually start boiling the water and prepare the sauce in the mean time.
-Gently fry the chilly in a bit of oil in a pan for a minute and add the meat.
+I usually start boiling some water and prepare the sauce in the mean time.
+Gently fry the chilli in a bit of oil in a pan for a minute and add the meat.
 Cook until lightly brown, add the black pepper and then the tomato.
 Some recipes recommend to remove the meat from the pan